The Insurance and Reinsurance Law Review: France

 Dispute resolution clauses

-Generally speaking, insurers can stipulate mediation and conciliation clauses in their policies.
-Article L112-2 of the IC provides that the insurance contract must indicate how the insured can initiate a mediation.
-Insurance contracts relating to large risks39 can also contain mediation and conciliation clauses, but they do not, however, need to indicate the exact means of initiating mediation, as would have been the case with a consumer.
+Insurers can include mediation and conciliation clauses in their policies, in which case the IC provides that the policy must indicate how the insured can initiate mediation.
+Insurance contracts relating to large risks33 can also contain mediation and conciliation clauses, but they do not need to indicate the exact means of initiating mediation.

-According to case law, if an insurance contract contains a conciliation clause or a mediation clause, the parties have to go through these processes before taking legal action.40
+Case law has ruled that if an insurance contract contains a conciliation clause or a mediation clause, the parties have to go through these processes before initiating proceedings.34

 i Jurisdiction, choice of law and arbitration clauses